 - Make sure you avoid using aluminum, galvanized or steel tanks.

 - When using your fertilizers, weed killers or pesticides, there are some chemicals which may react with these materials.
 And this will lead to rust and corrosion inside the tank as well as reduce the effect of the pesticide.

 If you want to become a tow behind sprayer homeowner, then you should consider the area you have to spray on.
 Tank capacities vary with different brands on the market from 13 to more than 25 gallons, so calculate your total acreage if you don’t want to end up with a solution in your tank after doing the gardening.

 The average size for most homes would be a 15-gallon tow behind sprayer.
-However, there are also some 100-gallon pull behind sprayers but this industrial size is definitely not going to be alright for your backyard chores.
+However, there is also some 100-gallon pull behind sprayers but this industrial size is definitely not going to be alright for your backyard chores.

 Additionally, if your garden or lawn is just too small, you might want to look into other options such as a backpack sprayer.
 We got some exclusive information about the top products in that category as well.

 Also, if your space is larger than some tank’s capacities, don’t be tricked to buy a smaller tank unit with the idea of refilling it unless you want to waste your time.
 Most of the tanks come with gallon marks molded onto the tank, which is extremely convenient when you want to throw an eye on the liquid inside.

 The pressure gauge is a measurement tool to determine the pressure produced by the quantity of liquid in a container.
 And it is very important to be right in your sight to make sure you are using the right pressure while spraying.

 Moreover, adjusting the gauge to the right physical force will ensure trustable results for your area for spraying.
 Also, you can be certain that you will exploit your sprayer in the right way.